mantidproject/mantid/docs/source/release/v3.9.0/framework.rst

 ########

 - :ref:`CalculateFlatBackground <algm-CalculateFlatBackground>` has now a new mode 'Moving Average' which takes the minimum of a moving window average as the flat background.
+- :ref:`StartLiveData <algm-StartLiveData>` and its dialog now support dynamic listener properties, based on the specific LiveListener being used.

 Deprecated
 ##########